Oky-period-tracker/periodtracker/docs/deployment/cluster_config.md

 Next edit your `cms.yaml` file

 `DATABASE_HOST` should be the IP address of the database droplet you created earlier.
 You can find this IP address in the Digital Ocean dashboard.
-Make sure that `DATABASE_NAME` & `DATABASE_SCHEMA` are the same as what you created in the database droplet.
+Make sure that `DATABASE_NAME` is the same as what you created in the database droplet.
+You have not yet created a schema, I recommend calling it `periodtracker`, if you give this a different name you will need to make sure to change the schema name in other places too, eg the create-tables SQL.

 Next edit the `api.yaml` file, the changes here will be similar to the `cms.yaml` file.
 This file also requires a value for `DELETE_ACCOUNT_URL`, if you have not set up the `delete-account` website yet don't worry, you can do this later, but I recommend putting in a value for this URL anyway, so that you don't need to come back and edit this again after setting that up. eg `delete-account.yourdomain.com`